SuperByte-github/PyDodge/README.md

+***WIP***

+**NOTE:** This is not an important README file, this is just some info.

 **PyDodge** *v0.1* made in python using *PyGame*, *Random*, *Time*.
-Belongs to **Super Byte ST**
+Belongs to **SuperByte-github**

 ***

 #### ABOUT

-This game was made in just a week because everyday a very small period of time, this game was developed so it took a week.
+This game was made in just a week because everyday a very small period of time.
+Currently the game is so simple that you can also make a clone of this game ver easily if you know basics of pygame.
+I'm currently looking for a good collaborator for me (looking for a programming teammate).
-*Contact* : Surendhran2003@gmail.com

 ***

 #### HOW TO PLAY